PANAMA CITY (Reuters) - Salvage workers raised a French locomotive from

-Workers from the Panama Canal Authority's (PCA) Industrial and Dredging Divisions used a heavy-duty Goliath crane to haul the mud-caked steam engine from 45 feet (14 meters) of water in Gatun Lake.
+Workers from the Panama Canal Authority's (ACP) Industrial and Dredging Divisions used a heavy-duty Goliath crane to haul the mud-caked steam engine from 45 feet (14 meters) of water in Gatun Lake.

 The train, along with 15 carriages previously salvaged, will form part of an exhibition celebrating the checkered history, and ultimate triumph, of attempts to push a canal across Panama.

 "It's a real gem, a treasure.
 It's part of our history, and we think that all Panamanians have a right to see them and learn more about the French legacy," Canal Minister Ricardo Martinelli said.